miekg/redis/README.md

 ## Description

 With *redisc* responses can be cached for up to 3600s.
-Caching in Redis is mostly usefull in a setup where multiple CoreDNS instances share a VIP.
+Caching in Redis is mostly useful in a setup where multiple CoreDNS instances share a VIP.
 E.g. multiple CoreDNS pods in a Kubernetes cluster.

-If Redis is not reacheable this plugin will be a noop.
+If Redis is not reachable this plugin will be a noop.
 The *cache* and *redisc* plugin can be used together, where *cache* is the L1 and *redisc* is the L2 level cache.
 If multiple CoreDNS instances get a cache miss for the same item, they will all be fetching the same information from an upstream and updating the cache, i.e. there is no (extra) coordination between